fonoster/routr/SPECS.md

 Each Message Processor can have its own configuration based on the use case.

-However, the following "base" configuration, is recommend as the starting point for your processor's configuration.
+However, the following "base" configuration is recommended as the starting point for your Processor's design.

 ```json
 {